OpenCyphal-Garage/libcyphal/README.md

 [![Travis CI](https://travis-ci.org/UAVCAN/libuavcan.svg?branch=uavcan-v1.0-bluesky)](https://travis-ci.org/UAVCAN/libuavcan)
 [![Forum](https://img.shields.io/discourse/https/forum.uavcan.org/users.svg)](https://forum.uavcan.org)

-Portable reference implementation of the [UAVCAN protocol stack](http://uavcan.org) in C++ for embedded systems, Linux, and POSIX-compliant RTOSs.
+Portable reference implementation of the [UAVCAN protocol stack](https://new.uavcan.org) in C++ for embedded systems, Linux, and POSIX-compliant RTOSs.

 UAVCAN is a lightweight protocol designed for reliable communication in aerospace and robotic applications over robust vehicular networks.

 v1.0 is a complete rewrite of this library with the following, fundamental changes from v0:

-1. libuavcan v1 is based on the UAVCAN v1 specification.
+1. libuavcan v1 is based on the [UAVCAN v1 specification](https://new.uavcan.org).
 UAVCAN v1 is _not_ backwards compatible with v0.
-2. libuavcan v1 requires C++11 or greater.
+1. libuavcan v1 requires C++11 or greater.
+1. libuavcan v1 requires a _fairly_ complete implementation of the c++ standard library.
-3. libuavcan v1 is a header-only library.
+1. libuavcan v1 is a header-only library.

-Some of this documentation in this README is temporary and relevant to the "blue sky" reimplementation effort.
+Some of this documentation in this README is temporary and relevant to the "blue sky" implementation effort.
 After the first official release of libuavcan v1 sections like this will be removed, v0 will be referred to as legacy, and "blue sky" will become simply mainline.

 ### About the Blue Sky effort